AriFordsham/GHCWiki/semi-tagging.md

 ```

-jumps to the boolean argument, passed in `R2`, after pushing a case-frame (the continuation of the function):
+jumps to the boolean argument, passed in `R2`, after pushing a case frame (the continuation of the function):

 ```wiki
         ... stack check omitted ...